-How to get a home loan with Wells Fargo
+How to apply for a mortgage with Wells Fargo

 - Go to the Wells Fargo website.
-Under the Personal tab, hover over Loans and Credit and click Mortgage Loans.
+Under the Personal tab, select Loans and Credit and then Mortgage Loans.

 Wells Fargo reviews and complaints

-Reviews for this lender are mixed, but trend toward negative.
+Overall reviews for this lender are mixed but trend toward negative.
 First-time homebuyers recommend Wells Fargo for its thorough guidance through the home loan process.
 Other borrowers praise its mortgage specialists for their professionalism and helpful advice over the phone.